 Jules is a partner at Simpsons, with over 15 years experience advising clients in the film & TV, music and information technology industries.
-He is named as a recommended lawyer in intellectual property, in the preeminent legal review publication, Legal 500.
+He has been named as a recommended intellectual property lawyer in the preeminent legal review publication, Legal 500.

-Jules leads Simpsons’ Music, Film & TV and Digital Media practices.
-Jules provides clients in the entertainment, digital and intellectual property sectors with legal and strategic advice across a range of commercial matters that arise in those industries.
+Jules leads Simpsons’ Music, Film & TV and Digital Media practices, providing advice across a range of commercial and contentious matters.
 These include the acquisition, management and sale of intellectual property assets, managing and exploiting brands and reputation, infringement matters and contractual disputes.

-In the Digital sector, Jules provides legal and strategic advice to clients involved in start-ups, strategic business and deal structures, media campaigns, games and software development, social media, joint venture arrangements, equity investments and participation, shareholder agreements and disputes, earn-out arrangements, and sales and acquisitions.
+Digital & Media: Strategic business and deal structures, media campaigns, games and software development, social media, joint venture arrangements, equity investments and participation, shareholder agreements and disputes, earn-out arrangements, sales and acquisitions, and start-ups.
 As media platforms increasingly converge, Jules has acquired extensive experience in advising clients on commissioning apps and other bespoke software, and on setting up multi-platform projects and campaigns and dealing with complex issues arising from the use of content from various sources.

-In the Music sector, Jules is acknowledged as one of Australia’s leading legal experts.
+Music: Jules is acknowledged as one of Australia’s leading legal experts.
 He is the co-author, with Shane Simpson, of Australia’s music industry “bible”, Music Business: A Musician’s Guide to the Australian Music Industry.
 He advises clients on every aspect of the industry, including recording, publishing, management, live performance, endorsement agreements, social media and business structures.
-His music clients include national and international music publishers, record labels, producers, managers, song writers, performers and promoters.
-Artist representation is close to Jules’ heart and although he represents a number of established artists, he enjoys acting for emerging artists as well.
+His clients include national and international music publishers, record labels, producers, managers, composers, performers and promoters.

 In the entertainment sector generally, Jules advises artists, event promoters, writers, advertising agencies, book publishers, industry associations and celebrities.

-Jules is an active volunteer lawyer with the Arts Law Centre of Australia, where he provides free legal advice to the members of the Centre in relation to the arts and entertainment industries.
-In 2011 he was nominated for the NSW Law and Justice Foundation’s volunteer award.
+Active volunteer lawyer with the Arts Law Centre of Australia, providing free legal advice to the members of the Centre in relation to the arts and entertainment industries.
+Jules has repeatedly been recognised for his contributions, and was nominated by the Arts Law Centre for the NSW Law and Justice Foundation’s volunteer award.

-He is the long-serving President of Music New South Wales, a non-profit association set up to represent, promote and develop the contemporary music industry in New South Wales, Australia.
+Former President of Music New South Wales, and remains a board member of that non-profit association, which represents, promotes and develops the contemporary music industry in New South Wales.
 (See the website www.musicnsw.com).